By Charlie Daniels | Feb. 7, 2022 Everyone knows this: No two kids are alike. Less obvious,…

 What Are Tax Credit Scholarships?

 Tax-credit scholarships, sometimes called scholarship tax credits, are different from other school choice programs, such as school vouchers.
 What sets them apart?
-The differences are way they are funded, and the allowed used of the money.
-To learn more about how tax-credit scholarships work, watch this video that was produced by the Friedman Foundation for Educational Choice of Indianapolis.
+Tax credit scholarships uses only privately donated money, whereas vouchers reach into state coffers, and the scholarships can be sought at any participating school.
+To learn more about how tax-credit scholarships work, watch this video that was produced by the Friedman Foundation for EdChoice in Indianapolis, IN.

 Our Oklahoma Program

 The Opportunity Scholarship Fund is a scholarship granting organization providing life-changing opportunities to low-income students who would not normally receive a pathway to specialized education.
 OSF offers scholarship help to students in grades K-12, with an emphasis on lower-income Oklahoma families.
 Students and families have more affordable education options with accredited private schools through our scholarships.
 Participating donors are eligible for Oklahoma tax credits, and charitable contribution deductions when taxpayers itemize their deductions.

 Our program accommodates students with special learning challenges and younger students with special educational needs.